sanette/intuos4-oled/README.md

 ### Permanent installation

-1. Make the script executable and move it to a location in you `$PATH`.
+1. Make sure the script is executable and move it to a location in you `$PATH`.
 Here we use `/usr/local/bin`.
 This should work for everyone.

 ```
-chmod 755 intuos4oled.py
 sudo cp intuos4oled.py /usr/local/bin/
 ```